 Hosted by Poultney High School, the fair boasts many organizations running over 60 activities and booths.
 Some of these include Northeast Organic Farming Association VT, Poultney Historical Society, Poultney-Mettowee Natural Resource Conservation District, Rutland Area Farm and Food Link, Vermont Fish and Wildlife, The Nature Conservancy, Poultney 2020, Smokey House Center, Chartwells, and many more.
 At least 10 student volunteers on the day of the Fair are needed, along with many more to engage in activities with the school kids before the event.

 The 8th Annual Earth Fair will take place in April, 2015, during Earth Week.
 Details are forthcoming.

-Other recent and ongoing projects at PES and other elementary schools include:
+Other ongoing projects at area elementary schools include:

 Prof. Eleanor Tison and GMC students host the PES Nature Club.

 The section of the environmental education course taught by Prof. Teresa Coker works with PES students to practice teaching methods and help enrich the curriculum in the Poultney schools.